Jannomag/shortix/README.md

 In the Shortix directory you'll also find the `shortix.sh` and `remove_prefix.sh` scripts.
 With `shortix.sh` you can run Shortix manually (run this in a Terminal or use right click and choose "Run in Konsole" if you're running KDE).
 For `remove_prefix.sh` read the tutorial below.
+(Please note: in the directory you will find several hidden files, currently possible are: `.shortix`, `.shortix_last_run`, `.id`, `.size`.
+Those files are needed by the script as settings files, don't delete them!).

+If you want to rerun the script manually, just delete all symlinks and the hidden files `.shortix` and `.shortix_last_run`.
+Both files are settings file for letting the script know if it already ran at least once.
+Then just run the shortix.sh in a terminal.
+If you don't want ids or sizes to be added anymore, delete `.id` or/and `.size` and do the rerun thing from the line above.

 # Manual installation
 1. Go to the /tmp folder using `cd /tmp`